 Remove papers from caramels and melt with water in 1 ½ quart saucepan over low heat stirring until smooth.

 Wash and dry the apples; insert stick into stem end of each apple.

 Dip each apple into hot caramel; turn until coated.

 Scrape caramel from bottom of apples and place on buttered wax paper.

-NOTE: I like to dip bottoms of coated apples in crushed peanuts and place on large muffin paper liners; the peanut keep the caramel from sticking to the paper.
+NOTE: I like to dip bottoms of coated apples in crushed peanuts and place on large muffin paper liners; the peanuts keep the caramel from sticking to the paper.

-Use the candy corn to create the witches nose; the marshmallows and other candies for eyes and mouth.
+Use the candy corn to create the witch's nose; the marshmallows and other candies for eyes and mouth.

 Make a pointed hat from bright Halloween colored paper around the stick leaving opening for the wooden stick.